trammell/recipe-book/susans-recipes.rst

 Mayonnaise
 3 medium Fuji apples, halved, cored, thinly sliced

 Using on/off turns, blend sage leaves, pine nuts, parsley, and garlic in processor until mixture is finely chopped.
-With machine running, add 3/4 cup oil and blend until thick paste forms.
+With machine running, add ¾ cup oil and blend until thick paste forms.
 Mix in cheese.
 Transfer to small bowl; season with salt and pepper.
 (Can be made 1 day ahead.
 Press plastic wrap onto surface of pesto and refrigerate.
 Bring to room temperature before using.)

 Place each chicken breast between sheets of waxed paper.
-Using rolling pin or meat mallet, pound each to 1/2-inch thickness.
+Using rolling pin or meat mallet, pound each to ½-inch thickness.
 Brush chicken with 3 tablespoons oil; sprinkle with salt and pepper.
 Let chicken stand 30 minutes.

 Prepare barbecue (medium heat).
 Grill chicken until firm to touch and cooked through, about 5 minutes per side.
 Transfer chicken to platter.
 Grill focaccia until just beginning to brown, about 1 minute per side.